 But, again, we wanted to be sure.
 So we sent this PRI honey to an independent laboratory in New Zealand for testing.
 Their test results actually came back at respectable levels.
 The MG came back at 208.
 But wait, a 208 MG honey is would correlate (1) to a UMF 8.
 They’ve put the number 15+ on the label.
 Are they trying to make you think the honey is a UMF 15+?
 We’re not sure.
 But what we do know is that the label is not consistent with legitimate labeling practices.

 The MG or UMF number should be on the label - period.
 If it isn’t on the label, you don’t know what you are getting – period.
 If the label has a number but doesn’t have the actual word methylglyoxal or the actual letters “MG” or “UMF” - it isn’t MG or UMF – period.
 Anything else can’t be trusted.
 If you are a Manuka honey brand and you have MG in your honey, you absolutely PUT IT ON THE LABEL.
 There are, quite simply, no departures from this standard.
 Ask yourself - why wouldn’t they?

 If still in doubt or you have a question not covered in this article, just ask us; we are happy to help.

 At Bees & Trees Manuka Honey, we are on a mission to bring understanding and assurance to you as the consumer.
 We put the MG content right on our jar.
 We happily provide our independent lab tests to you for each and every batch of honey that we produce showing the actual MG content (linked at the bottom of each product page on our website).
-We provide a certificate of origin from Oritain, a global leader in preventing food fraud.
 When you buy Bees & Trees Manuka honey, you can be confident that you're getting the real thing.
 You deserve to know what you are paying for and to get it.